 What defines a dead genre?

 When a genre has fully explored the potential limit of its game mechanics, it is functionally dead.
 Titles of such exceptional quality saturate the genre, guaranteeing that the average player will never master more than a handful out of many worthwhile titles.
 The number of must-play games is too high for any one player to play, in other words.
 It is not dead because it lacks games.
-There is typically an abundance of games, strangely enough.
-Rather, the genre died because it reached the creative limit of its mechanics.
+There is an abundance of games, strangely enough.
+Rather, the genre dies because it reaches the creative limit of its mechanics and the profitability of its games.
 Future titles must appeal to the existing fanbase in order to pull in any money.
 Innovation is no longer a driving factor as to which games sell well and which do not in a dead genre.

 For developers, these kind of market forces toll the death of a genre.

 Developers must appeal to an ever-increasingly niche player base, a shrinking market.
 From where else can they get their profit?
 This downward spiral has been travelled before by text adventures, MUDs, roguelikes, and various rhythm-music franchises (ya still got those plastic drums?).
 It is the spiral of a genre leaving the world of commercial profitability and laying to rest in the grave, where devoted fans can enjoy it omne aeternum, or maybe a slightly more pleasant example would be Snow White sleeping in the glass coffin, waiting to be kissed by Activision with his greasy money-beard.

 Setting aside our fairy tale references, it is evident that shmups are on such a downward spiral.